raas-dev/artery/README.md

-The only difference between non-prod and prod images is that non-prod will install, configure (according to App Service's guidelines) and start the SSH daemon which can help in debugging in the testing-staging Azure App Service.
+The only difference between non-prod and prod images is that non-prod will install, configure (according to App Service's guidelines) and start the SSH daemon which can help debugging Azure App Service in pull requests.

 ### Azure